-The Kingpin redefined ski touring bindings when it launched, bringing the boot hold of alpine bindings to the world of pin tech touring.
+Marker ski bindings are renowned for their innovation – the Kingpin redefined ski touring bindings when it launched, bringing the boot hold of alpine bindings to the world of pin tech touring.
 This caused people to rethink what you could and should do on these previously ski touring focused tools.

 As ever though, things move on – in the case of touring bindings, it’s fair to say the pace is rapid.
 The introduction of new, super light touring bindings and the expansion in touring bindings offering improved boot hold and power transmission, left the Kingpins looking a little heavy in class.
 So Marker have introduced the Kingpin M-Werks – a reboot of the original Kingpin, but now featuring the toe piece of their Alpinist binding with a new lightened up Kingpin heel unit.

 The result: the same features and performance that you find on the original Kingpin but 300 grams lighter, at 1.24KG per pair.
 This means the Kingpin M-Werks sits amongst the Dynafit and Fritschi pin tech touring bindings, making them more useful as an outright ski touring choice.

 Still giving the solid power transmission you would expect from the alpine style heel and 38mm wide mounting pattern, the Kingpin M-Werks has new lighter XXL power transmitters which support the boot sole and reduce friction allowing smooth release.
 With 3 stage climbing positions that can be easily deployed with a ski pole and a new, more ergonomic lever to switch between ski and touring mode, the M-Werks is comfortable to tour with.

 The Alpinist toe piece is designed to be able to get under the spring set easily, to clear any snow and ice packing and comes with a crampon slot which accepts the Marker pin tech crampon (or Dynafit ones as well, if you already own a set).